Did you know that without an alternator, your car’s electrical system would stop working even if the battery is fully charged?

 To understand how an alternator works, think of it as a device driven by a belt connected to the engine’s crankshaft.
 As the engine runs, the belt spins the alternator, generating electricity.

 Inside the alternator, two main parts—the rotor and the stator—work together to create alternating current (AC) electricity.
-This AC electricity is then changed into direct current (DC) by a part called the rectifier, making sure your vehicle’s electrical systems run efficiently.
+A part called the rectifier then changes this AC electricity into direct current (DC), ensuring your vehicle’s electrical systems run efficiently.

 Other parts of the alternator, like the diode trio and the voltage regulator, help keep the voltage steady.
 This DC electricity not only charges the battery but also powers things like lights and the radio while the engine is running.